openstack/openstack-manuals/doc/install-guide/source/overview.rst

 Configuration Protocol (DHCP)>` service provides IP address information to instances.

+The OpenStack user requires more information about the underlying network infrastructure to create a virtual network to exactly match the infrastructure.

 .. warning::

    This option lacks support for self-service (private) networks, layer-3